Here are some common terms that can help you understand your deductible plan.

 The amount you pay for covered services each year before Kaiser Permanente starts paying.
 Depending on your plan, you may pay copays or coinsurance for some services without having to reach your deductible.
 Until you reach the deductible, you'll pay the full charges for most services.

-A family plan with 2 kinds of deductible and out-of-pocket maximums - 1 for each individual and 1 for the whole family.
-When you reach your individual deductible, you'll start paying less than the full charges for covered services - just a copay or coinsurance for the rest of the year.
-It works the same way for each member of your family, until your family deductible is met.
-When you reach the family deductible, everyone in your family will pay less for covered services.
+A plan with 2 deductibles and out-of-pocket maximums - 1 for each individual family member and 1 for the whole family.
+When an individual family member reaches their individual deductible, they'll start paying less than the full charges for covered services - a copay or coinsurance for the rest of the year.
+When your family deductible is met, everyone in your family will pay less for covered services.

 A document that shows detailed information about your benefits and coverage.
 Your employer's human resources department should be able to provide you with a copy.
 If you have a direct-pay plan, the EOC is included with your plan welcome materials.